ubc-library-rc/rc-workshop-template/index.md

 {: .step}

-### Terminal input
+### Terminal input/output

-Use this formatting to indicate that the participant should input text into the terminal or command line.
-This...
+Sometimes it's helpful to distinguish between what a workshop participant should input into the terminal or command line, and what they should expect as output.
+This code for an input...

 ~~~
 Input